 - Don’t just talk about them, but pray for them

-It is very easy to sit around and talk about us with others; about how we are still such a mess and it has been over six months (or two years), how we never go out any more, wondering when we will be back to normal, about the weird things we do now, and on and on it goes.
+It is very easy to sit around and talk about us with others; about how we are still such a mess and it has been over six months (or two years or eight years…), how we never go out any more, wondering when we will be back to normal, about the weird things we do now, and on and on it goes.

 That really doesn’t help us.
 In fact, that could be considered gossip, and adds to the way people tip-toe around us and even say these hurtful things directly to us.